 Creator: A creator is the person who makes the videoask and shares it with respondents.

-Ending: An ending is the final screen your respondents see when they complete a videoask.
+End Screen: The End Screen is the final screen your respondents see when they complete a videoask.
 Find out more about endings.

 Human: If your respondents don't leave their contact details we have no way of identifying them, so we refer to them as "Humans" because, well, that's all we know about them.
 In other words, they're your anonymous respondents.